Healthy Homes Assessment Omahu

 What We Do

-As building inspectors, we take on all issues of specialist home Inspections.
-We are there to ensure that you make the correct decision when buying your next home.
+As building inspectors, we are experts in all elements involved in professional home inspections.
+We are there to make sure you make the right decision when buying your next home.

-We are serious about your investment, and undertake comprehensive checks to make sure you don’t get any unexpected or expensive surprise costs, meaning you are able to relax and focus on the fun aspects of purchasing or owning your own house.
+We are serious about your investment, and undertake comprehensive checks to ensure you don’t be faced with any costly or unexpected unpleasant surprises, so you can relax and focus on the enjoyable aspects of owning or purchasing an home.

-We specialise in a range of solutions to make sure that you are completely informed about the condition of any property you might be contemplating buying or selling as well as additional solutions.
+We specialise in a range of solutions to make sure that you are completely aware of the state of any property you could be looking to purchase or sell in addition to other services.

-We do not just cooperate with you, we also have major clients, including the local authorities, banks and insurance companies.
-They seem to are pleased with our reassurance provided, due to the details that we offer in our reports of building inspections.
+We not only work with you but we also work with major clients, including the local authorities, banks and insurance companies.
+Evidently they are pleased with their peace of mind provided, by the data contained in our building inspection reports.

-Our systematic approach to inspecting your property and the latest in technology for software which includes digital photos in your document, you can actually see any issues discovered.
-With our detailed reporting it’s no wonder we receive so many referrals from clients our services to their family and acquaintances.
+With our systemised approach to your inspection of your home and the latest in technology for software that incorporates digital images into your reports, you are able to actually see any issues that may be found.
+Because of our comprehensive reporting it is easy to understand why we receive so many referrals from clients our service to family members and acquaintances.

 Comprehensive Home Reports